-Identify and develop decision-making ability in high-potential individuals and leaders
+Identify and develop decision-making ability in your managers, high-potential individuals and leaders

 How long will your company survive if your staff continues to make poor decisions that cost you a fortune?

 The Watson-Glaser Critical Thinking Appraisal is the leading critical thinking test used to assess and develop decision making skills of your employees.
 Several successful organizations and universities across the world use the Watson-Glaser to hire great managers, develop high-potential employees, shortlist leaders for their succession pipeline and admit students into challenging programs.

-- Competency areas - Judgement, problem solving, decision-making, creativity
+- Competency areas - Judgment, problem solving, decision-making, creativity

 - Administration type – Online

 - Test duration – 35 to 50 minutes

-The Watson-Glaser series is the gold standard for measuring and developing critical thinking ability, the foundation of better decision making, problem solving, and career success in the 21st century.
+The Watson-Glaser is the gold standard for measuring and developing critical thinking ability, the foundation of better decision making, problem solving, and career success in the 21st century.

 The Watsob-Glaser Crtical Thinking Appraisal consists of: